Supreme Court rules employment tribunal fees to be unlawful

 Moving forward, employees now have the right to bring a dispute to tribunal without having to pay fees.
 This will especially help those that have lost their job and those that have had difficulty in the past bringing cases such as unfair dismissal to trial.

-Samantha Castle, Senior Associate and employment lawyer comments on how this will affect cases moving forward, “For people who have lost their job or employees on low incomes, this has been a welcome change in the law and one that has been needed for some time.
+Samantha Castle, employment lawyer comments on how this will affect cases moving forward, “For people who have lost their job or employees on low incomes, this has been a welcome change in the law and one that has been needed for some time.
 This change will enable workers to have the right to a fair tribunal and justice, and not be hindered by costs.
 Those that brought cases to tribunal since 2013, will have their fees reimbursed which is another win for those on low incomes.”